 , controller and assistant vice president for finance at USciences.
 “Luckily, changing to an online bookstore enables us to fulfill both of these requests at once.”

 For the past several years, Blackboard has provided the University community with a set of tools that allows faculty and students to perform electronic tasks, such as submitting assignments, taking exams, and viewing grades over the Internet.
 This service will now also provide a process that enables students to purchase new, used, rental, and digital materials based off the courses listed on their Blackboard accounts.
 Aside from serving as a “one-stop-shop” for students, the Blackboard Store at USciences will also offer more competitive prices, fast shipping, around-the-clock customer service, and guaranteed buy-back prices.
-This online store will be activated on Monday, July 28 to give students the opportunity to purchase their textbooks before the start of the semester on Aug.
+This online store was activated on Monday, July 28 to give students the opportunity to purchase their textbooks before the start of the semester on Aug.
 25.

 The convenience store will operate much like popular chains, and students will be able to use their Devils Dollars and meal plans

 at this location.
 The store will sell hot and cold food items, including macaroni and cheese, hoagies, and salads; as well as fresh produce, beverages, deli sandwiches, and other grocery and toiletry items.
 The Woodland Avenue study lounge located above Starbucks will also be updated to coordinate with the café-style theme of the new store, and will include a monitor for students to know when their orders are ready.

 Although the new store will continue to sell University memorabilia, Isackman said a larger selection of clothing and other items will be available for purchase through the online bookstore.